AdobeDocs/journeys.en/help/using/building-journeys/jump.md

    The **First event** field is prefilled with the name pf the target journey's first event.
 If your target journey includes multiple events, the jump is only allowed on the first event.
 1. The **Action parameters** section displays all the fields of the target event.
 In the same way as for other types of actions, map each field with fields from the origin event or data source.
 This information will be passed to the target journey at runtime.

-## Troubeleshooting
+## Troubleshooting

 The latest version of the target journey is always triggered at runtime.
 It might be different than the version you selected while defining your jump.

-target journey no ongers exsits, it is not in correct status, if we change the first event.

-At runtime or in test mode, target journey of latest version is in draft, and error will be displayed.
+At runtime or in test mode, errors will happen is the target journey no longer exists, the target journey in not in the correct status (draft, closed), or if the first event of the target journey has changed.